James Shields & His Working Relationship with Lincoln Before & During Civil War

 How did Lincoln and Shields Work Together Toward a Common Cause During the Civil War?

 Though they appeared to have maintained a courteous professional relationship after the “affair of honor,” I found no evidence that Lincoln and Shields were close friends, which isn’t surprising since Shields and Stephen Douglas, one of Lincoln’s biggest political rivals, were especially chummy.
 When Douglas ran against Lincoln in the 1860 presidential election, Sheilds stumped for Douglas, which means he campaigned for him.
-But, when Lincoln won the presidency and South Carolina seceded from the Union—sparking ten more states to follow—Shields vowed to help save the Union.
+But, when Lincoln won the presidency and South Carolina seceded from the Union—sparking ten more states to follow—Shields vowed to help Lincoln save the Union.

 On April 12, 1861, when Fort Sumter was fired upon and the Civil War began, fifty-five-year-old Shields was ready to re-enlist in the army.
 He was soon called on as a commander with the rank of brigadier general.
 He was involved in several campaigns, including a skirmish with Confederate Stonewall Jackson.
 Even a bullet to the shoulder didn’t sway Shields from his military devotion and acumen.
 You can read a bit about some of his Civil War battles here.
+Lincoln suggested that Shields be promoted to Major General, a two-star rank, but other military officials disagreed.

 Though Shields didn’t work directly with Lincoln during the Civil War, both men fought in different ways for the same common cause.